SyncfusionExamples/how-to-maintain-the-scroll-bar-value-when-itemssource-changed-in-wpf-datagrid/README.md

 How to maintain the scroll bar value when ItemsSource changed in WPF DataGrid (SfDataGrid)?

 # About the sample

 By default, the scrollbar position is not maintained and gets reset when changing the ItemsSource of the SfDataGrid.
-But, you can maintain the scrollbar position of the SfDataGrid by SfDataGrid.CanMaintainScrollPosition property.
+But, you can maintain the scrollbar position of the SfDataGrid by get and set the scrollbar value.

 ```c#
 this.dataGrid.ItemsSourceChanged += DataGrid_ItemsSourceChanged;